andremsouza/dip-project-business-card-recognition/README.md

 ## Data Sources

 For this project, we will build a collection of images for testing purposes.
-Initially, these will be collected from various sources on the web.
+Initially, the collected images are photos, taken from cellphones, of business cards of companies in São Paulo.
+Those will be used to test each step of the project.

 ## Expected development stages